-In a general term, the Company may carry out any commercial, industrial or financial operation, which it may deem useful in the accomplishment and development of its purposes.
+In a general fashion, the Company may carry out any commercial, industrial or financial operation, which it may deem useful in the accomplishment and development of its purposes.

-The registered office of the Company is established in Luxembourg, 6 Rue Eugène Ruppert, L-2453 Luxembourg and the Company is registered with the Registre de Commerce under the number B215984.
+The registered office of the Company is established in Luxembourg, 6 Rue Eugène Ruppert, L-2453 Luxembourg and the Company is registered with the Registre de Commerce under the number B206641.

-The Company is a wholly owned subsidiary of VE Sonnedix Luxembourg Holdco 1 S.C.A (the "Parent").
+The Company is a wholly owned subsidiary of Sonnedix Luxembourg Holdco 1 S.C.A. (the "Parent").

 The financial year of the Company starts on 1 January and ends on 31 December of each year.

-The financial statements were approved and authorized for issue by the Board of Managers on June 16, 2020.
+The financial statements of the year 2018 were approved by the Board of Managers Meeting on June 16, 2020.